 One is monetary, that if he took the responsibility for treaties, he immediately has a budget of not $20K, but $40K, for his time in Oregon.

 By taking the treaties and shepherding them through Congress, he gets the credit if they succeed.
 He was a political actor and wanted more assignments, and this would boost his career.
-This backfired on him as they fail, he tries to blame the Commission, but instead he bares the brunt of the blame politically and historically.
+This backfired on him as they fail, and he tries to blame the Commission, but instead, he bears the brunt of the blame politically and historically.

 Perhaps the treaties were a mechanism for him to get out of Oregon and back to the East Coast?
 Some people did not like the frontier and worked to return to the comforts of civilization.

-Finally, was he ordered to take responsibility for the treaties by the the Commissioner of Indian Affairs?
+Finally, was he ordered to take responsibility for the treaties by the Commissioner of Indian Affairs?

 It may perhaps be unnecessary to add, that owing to unavoidable causes I have been left almost alone to perform the duties and labors intended to have been divided amongst efficient agents and sub-agents, At the same time it should be remembered that very great additional labors have been added to the duties of my office by the provisions of the act of Congress of 27th February last (1851) which transfers to this department the authority to make treaties with the Indians Tribes west of the Cascade Mountains.
 (Anson Dart Letter of September 1851, RG75 M2 R11)

 The above act referred to is interpreted as,